 Winters can be harsh.
 Wind, snow, salt and freezing temperatures can take their toll, and not just on humans.
 Delivery services don’t stop during the deep freeze, meaning your packaging and your customer orders will spend time outside being tested by the elements.
 That’s why it’s important to create winterized packaging strategies to keep your products safe during any outdoor travel time.
 Luckily, with packaging there’s rarely ever only one way to pack something right—so let’s look at the packaging supplies that’ll help you develop smart winterized packaging.

-Bubble is so versatile that it’s even beneficial to use in wintry conditions.
+Bubble is so versatile that it’s even beneficial to use in wintery conditions.
 The combination of plastic sheeting and air-filled bubbles creates a barrier between a product and the surrounding box walls.
 This helps repel moisture and keep the product nice and cozy.
 As ever, remember to keep the bubbles against whatever it’s protecting.

 Kraft paper can both replace or supplement bubble cushion in creating winterized packaging.
 As a high-volume, cost-effective packaging material, you can literally afford to use a little more—it can be wrapped around a product multiple times, helping to create yet another barrier between moisture and your valuable products.